Here's everything a first time mutual fund investor needs to know and do

 b.
 Which funds

 Once you have decided on your debt-equity allocation, the next step is to pick the specific fund(s) within the debt or equity categories.
 Do not randomly pick mutual funds or blindly rely on the advice of a relative or a friend.
 You should opt for funds that have performed well consistently over the long term instead of the season's chartbusters.
-The list of 4 or 5 star rated funds by Value Research can greatly simplify your job.
-These ratings are based on funds' long-term risk-adjusted returns and therefore, reward funds that have a proven track record of performance.
-Check out the list of 4 and 5 star rated funds here: Top rated funds.
+The list of four- or five-star-rated funds by Value Research can greatly simplify your job.
+These ratings are based on funds' long-term risk-adjusted returns and therefore reward funds that have a proven track record of performance.
+Check out the list of top-rated funds here.

 c.
 How many

-Even by investing in a single fund, your portfolio gets diversified across 40-50 stocks.
-And so two or three funds from different fund houses are quite enough to provide adequate diversification.
+Even by investing in a single fund, your portfolio gets diversified across 30-40 stocks.
+So, two or three funds from different fund houses are quite enough to provide adequate diversification.
 With a larger number of funds than this, you may just end up replicating your existing holdings.

 d.
 Direct plan or Regular plan

 Every mutual fund now offers a direct plan and a regular plan.
-They are the same except that a direct plan charges lower annual expenses (lower by around 0.75%-1% per annum in case of equity funds) because it does not have to pay a distributor fee or commission.
-This is because in the case direct plans, you invest the money yourself, without the mediation of a broker or agent.
+They are the same except that a direct plan charges lower annual expenses (lower by around 0.75 - 1 per cent per annum in case of equity funds) because it does not have to pay a distributor fee or commission.
+This is because in the case of direct plans, you invest the money yourself, without the mediation of a broker or agent.
 Whilst direct plans will save you money, you'll have to do everything yourself, and being a 'do-it-yourself' investor requires active tracking, rebalancing, switching funds, etc., which can be daunting for a beginner.
 You may instead want to go through a distributor initially and invest in regular plans.
 Later on, once you've become more knowledgeable and confident, you can think of switching to direct plans.
+But the only word of caution here is to stick to your investment plan and not get persuaded by any other investment option they may offer you as they have their own interests attached to it.

 3. Buying funds: